 - Wet Adjusts the level of the wet signal (reverb / convolution) sound (0 to 100%).

 - Normalize Loudness normalization.
 This is useful to maintain a consistency across impulses as there can be dramatic differences in gain between them.

 - Wet stereo separation Enhance or reduce the stereo effect in the wet output.

 - Delay Adds a delay to the first reflection from the impulse.
-NOTE: Fruity Convolver puts any set or detected delays to good use, using the time afforded by the delay lower CPU load.
-Many reverb impulses have a period of silence at the start, the time taken for the sound to reflect off the closest surface to the microphone/s.
-Fruity Convolver will detect these delays and will use the extra time to reduce its CPU load also.
+NOTE: Many reverb impulses have a period of silence at the start, the time taken for the sound to reflect off the closest surface to the microphone/s.
+Fruity Convolver will detect these delays and use the (delay) time to lower CPU load.